zmitry/react-guide/Graphs_into_js.md

 - https://github.com/anvaka/ngraph.graph

 In case you need to visualize graph in your application you can take a look at some libraries for graph vizualization.
 There are plenty of them.
-I'd categorize them into 3 types (for simlicity) Force based:
+I'd categorize them into 3 types (for simlicity).

+Force based:
 - https://github.com/d3/d3-force
 - https://github.com/anvaka/VivaGraphJS